HappyMaxxx/SpendSense/README.md

 The `docker-compose.yml` defines five services:

 - **web**: The Django application, built from the project directory, exposed on port `8000`.
-- **db**: MongoDB, using the `mongo:latest` image, with data persisted in the `mongo_data` volume, exposed on port `27017`.
+- **db**: PostgreSQL, using the `postgres:15` image, with data persisted in the postgres_data volume, exposed on port `5432`.
 - **redis**: Redis, using the `redis:latest` image, exposed on port `6379`.
-- **celery**: Celery worker for asynchronous task processing, built from the project directory, dependent on Redis and MongoDB.
+- **celery**: Celery worker for asynchronous task processing, built from the project directory, dependent on Redis and PostgreSQL.
 - **flower**: Flower dashboard for monitoring Celery tasks, using the `mher/flower` image, exposed on port `5555`.

 ```yaml